8e7an/dotvim/NOTES.md

 `^` / - / ; First non-blank character of line.

-`+` Move cursor to the first non-whitespace character of the next line.
+`+` Move cursor to the first non-white-space character of the next line.

-`*` Move cursor to the next occurance of the word the cursor is over.
+`*` Move cursor to the next occurrence of the word the cursor is over.

-`#` Move cursor to the previous occurance of the word the cursor is over.
+`#` Move cursor to the previous occurrence of the word the cursor is over.

 `H` Move cursor to the top of the screen.